sativ01/testTask2/README.md

 # testTask2

-Create a pull request here with the implementation of the following task:
+Create a pull request here with the implementation of the assignment below.

-Create a java project, that would be packed as a jar and would be have a following public API:

-public interface CalculateFactorial {
-    // returns factorial of n, block with exceptions might be present or not by the choice of candidate.
-    Integer factorial(Integer n) <throws Exceptions >;
-}
-Project should have a build script (gradle or maven).
-Recommended to write at least one test and some javadocs.

-Task can be done partially or with any additions (it is up to candidate choice).

-Create Spring Boot REST API with these endpoints:
+Create Spring Boot REST API application with these endpoints:

 - add two numbers
 ```text
 request